timmorrisdev/ms4-sea-and-shore-store/README.md

     ![Order Confirmation](readme_assets/features_screengrabs/checkout_page/order_confirmation.png)

 - User Profile
-    - Displays the users default infomation to be pre-populated at checkout and offers the ability to edit.
+    - Displays the users default information to be pre-populated at checkout and offers the ability to edit.
     - Order history gives an overview of any orders placed.
 User can click an order to display the order confirmation for the past order.

     ![User Profile Page](readme_assets/features_screengrabs/profile_page/profile_page.png)